jkaninda/mysql-bkup/docs/how-tos/backup-all.md

 # Backup All Databases

 MySQL-Bkup supports backing up all databases on the server using the `--all-databases` (`-a`) flag.
 By default, this creates separate backup files for each database.
-If you prefer a single backup file, you can use the `--all-in-on`e (`-A`) flag.
+If you prefer a single backup file, you can use the `--all-in-one` (`-A`) flag.

 Backing up all databases is useful for creating a snapshot of the entire database server, whether for disaster recovery or migration purposes.
 ## Backup Modes